nesoi-org/nesoi-architect/README.md

-# nesoi-monitor
+# nesoi-architect

-Monitoring Tools for the Nesoi Framework
+Architecture Tools for the nesoi framework